 CMSEF shall determine which Swaps can be traded pursuant to these Rules and shall submit such Swaps to the CFTC as required by the CEA and CFTC Regulations.
-At this time CMSEF only permits the trading of Cleared Swaps, unless a Participant meets the requirements of Rule 407.
 Only Swaps permitted by these Rules may be traded on CMSEF, regardless of the method of execution.